Observing office for microbial tainting in a spotless room

 One practical approach is to monitor the compressed air for freedom from microbial impurities before it is allowed to enter clean room area and laboratory workers wear full body protective clothing and face masks when working inside such zones.

-- No external power supply requirement as pressure in compressed air line is only required to operate the system.
+- No external power supply required as the pressure in the compressed air line is only required to operate the system.

 - Light weight and easily portable for use in different areas.